DOUGBOWMER/Beatbump/app/README.md

 ### Extensions

 Privacy is something you shouldn't have to think about.
-Using the browser extension LibRedirect, you can automatically redirect YouTube Music links to Beatbump.
+Using the browser extension LibRedirect, you can automatically redirect YouTube Music links to AlphaTrack.
 For more information, please visit the [LibRedirect Repo](https://github.com/libredirect/libredirect).

 ## Development